Digital divide: Economic disparity

-In the United States, the research provided by Unguarded Availability Services notes a direct correlation between a company's access to technological advancements and its overall success in bolstering the economy.“In many Global South contexts, digital inclusion can occur under exploitative conditions—‘adverse digital incorporation’—that deepen inequality ” The study, which includes over 2,000 IT executives and staff officers, indicates that 69 percent of employees feel they do not have access to sufficient technology to make their jobs easier, while 63 percent of them believe the lack of technological mechanisms hinders their ability to develop new work skills.
+In the United States, the research provided by Unguarded Availability Services notes a direct correlation between a company's access to technological advancements and its overall success in bolstering the economy.
+"In many Global South contexts, digital inclusion can occur under exploitative conditions—'adverse digital incorporation'—that deepen inequality."
+The study, which includes over 2,000 IT executives and staff officers, indicates that 69% of employees feel they do not have access to sufficient technology to make their jobs easier, while 63% of them believe the lack of technological mechanisms hinders their ability to develop new work skills.
 Additional analysis provides more evidence to show how the digital divide also affects the economy in places all over the world.
 A BEG report suggests that in countries like Sweden, Switzerland, and the U.K., the digital connection among communities is made easier, allowing for their populations to obtain a much larger share of the economies via digital business.
 In fact, in these places, populations hold shares approximately 2.5 percentage points higher.
-During a meeting with the United Nations a Bangladesh representative expressed his concern that poor and undeveloped countries would be left behind due to a lack of funds to bridge the digital gap.
+During a meeting with the United Nations, a Bangladesh representative expressed his concern that poor and undeveloped countries would be left behind due to a lack of funds to bridge the digital gap.

 Education

 The digital divide impacts children's ability to learn and grow in low-income school districts.
-Without Internet access, students are unable to cultivate necessary technological skills to understand today's dynamic economy.“Even with access, disparities in device quality, internet reliability, and digital literacy influence educational outcomes, especially for low-income and minority students ” The need for the internet starts while children are in school – necessary for matters such as school portal access, homework submission, and assignment research.
-The Federal Communications Commission's Broadband Task Force created a report showing that about 70% of teachers give students homework that demand access to broadband.
+Without Internet access, students are unable to cultivate necessary technological skills to understand today's dynamic economy.
+"Even with access, disparities in device quality, internet reliability, and digital literacy influence educational outcomes, especially for low-income and minority students."
+The need for the internet starts while children are in school—necessary for matters such as school portal access, homework submission, and assignment research.
+The Federal Communications Commission's Broadband Task Force created a report showing that about 70% of teachers give students homework that demands access to broadband.
 Approximately 65% of young scholars use the Internet at home to complete assignments as well as connect with teachers and other students via discussion boards and shared files.
-A recent study indicates that approximately 50% of students say that they are unable to finish their homework due to an inability to either connect to the Internet or in some cases, find a computer.
-Additionally, The Public Policy Institute of California reported in 2023 that 27% of the state’s school children lack the necessary broadband to attend school remotely, and 16% have no internet connection at all.
+A recent study indicates that approximately 50% of students say that they are unable to finish their homework due to an inability to either connect to the Internet or, in some cases, find a computer.
+Additionally, The Public Policy Institute of California reported in 2023 that 27% of the state's school children lack the necessary broadband to attend school remotely, and 16% have no internet connection at all.

 This has led to a new revelation: 42% of students say they received a lower grade because of this disadvantage.
-According to research conducted by the Center for American Progress, "if the United States were able to close the educational achievement gaps between native-born white children and black and Hispanic children, the U.S. economy would be 5.8 percent—or nearly $2.3 trillion—larger in 2050".
+According to research conducted by the Center for American Progress, "if the United States were able to close the educational achievement gaps between native-born white children and black and Hispanic children, the U.S. economy would be 5.8%—or nearly $2.3 trillion—larger in 2050."